-Therapy involving substances like psilocybin and MDMA, better known as ecstasy, show 80% success rates years after treatment.
+Therapy involving substances like psilocybin and MDMA, better known as ecstasy, shows 80% success rates years after treatment.

-In this conversation with Mindvalley’s founder Vishen, billionaire Bob Parsons shares his story of healing himself from PTSD with the help of psychedelics.
+In a conversation on The Mindvalley Podcast with Vishen, the founder and CEO of Mindvalley, billionaire Bob Parsons shares his story of healing himself from PTSD with the help of psychedelics.

 Most people know him as the founder of GoDaddy and PXG, one of the fastest-growing, privately-held companies in the U.S. But Bob is also a Marine and a recipient of the prestigious Purple Heart Medal.

-In 2018, he had a 3-day intensive treatment with plant medicine such as ayahuasca, psilocybin, and LCD.
+In 2018, he had a three-day intensive treatment with plant medicine such as ayahuasca, psilocybin, and LCD.
 This experience has reversed him back to the way he was before the war.

 He says, “I became that positive and happy person I would always be.
 In my interactions with others, I now listen to what they are saying.
 Fifty years since the war, I have finally come home.”